Frequently Asked Questions

 transmitter is encrypted using exclusive ChronoKey®

-time-based authentication.
+time-based encryption.
 Even if someone were to record a transmission

 and replay it, it would not be accepted by the receiver to preempt